 Botkube has plugin system that allows you to extend the functionalities of Botkube core to satisfy your requirements.
-In this article,
+Here is a real-life example using Keptn.

-we will implement a Botkube plugin to integrate it with Keptn, a cloud-native application lifecycle management tool for kubernetes.
+In this article, we will implement a Botkube plugin to integrate it with Keptn, a cloud-native application lifecycle management tool for kubernetes.
+Use this as a starting point for your own creation!

 Assume that you have CD flow that ships your features to live environment whenever you merge that specific feature into main branch.